Madre Armelle De Sells 3,750 Shares of Datadog, Inc. (NASDAQ:DDOG) Stock

-Datadog, Inc. (NASDAQ:DDOG – Get Rating) insider Madre Armelle De sold 3,750 shares of the stock in a transaction that occurred on Monday, August 1st.
-The shares were sold at an average price of $99.92, for a total transaction of $374,700.00.
-Following the completion of the sale, the insider now owns 67,804 shares in the company, valued at $6,774,975.68.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Datadog, Inc. (NASDAQ:DDOG – Get Rating) insider Madre Armelle De sold 3,750 shares of the stock in a transaction that occurred on Wednesday, August 3rd.
+The shares were sold at an average price of $110.00, for a total value of $412,500.00.
+Following the completion of the sale, the insider now directly owns 67,804 shares of the company’s stock, valued at approximately $7,458,440.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Madre Armelle De also recently made the following trade(s):